JetBrains/teamcity-documentation/topics/reporting-issues.md

 __FTP__

-If the file is over 10 MB, you can upload the archived files to [ftp://ftp.intellij.net/.uploads](ftp://ftp.intellij.net/.uploads) and let us know the exact file name.
+If the file is over 10 MB, you can upload the archived files to [`ftp://ftp.intellij.net/.uploads`](ftp://ftp.intellij.net/.uploads) and let us know the exact file name.
 If you receive the permission denied error on an upload attempt, rename the file.
 It's OK that you do not see the file listing on the FTP.
 The FTP accepts standard anonymous credentials: username: "anonymous", password: "&lt;your email&gt;".
 In addition to usual, unencrypted connections, TLS ones are also supported.

-In case of access issues, time\-out errors, etc. please try using passive FTP mode.
+In case of access issues, time\-out errors, and so on, please try using passive FTP mode.

 [//]: # (Internal note.
 Do not delete.
 "Reporting Issuesd267e1305.txt")